HiddenRamblings/TagMo/README.md

 # TagMo's development is currently stagnant.
-If you want to contribute, please make sure to adress your PRs to the 'master2' branch, in order to keep it seperate from the original master.
-TagMo itself still works in it's current state.
+If you want to contribute, please make sure to adress your PRs to the 'master2' branch in order to keep them seperate from the original 'master' branch.
 Thank you.

+# README applies to the 'master' branch.
+The master branch is an archival copy of the original source.
+TagMo, itself, is still functional.
+All documentation of functionality should be assumed relelvant, unless otherwise documented by the UI or source.

 # What is TagMo?